While many geophysicists work for oil and gas companies, there are opportunities in construction, mining, water companies and environmental agencies

 Relevant degree subjects include physical, mathematical and applied sciences and engineering.
 The following degree subjects may increase your chances of entry:

 Entry is not possible with an HND only, although diplomates may be eligible for technician-level roles.

 A postgraduate qualification in a relevant course, such as a Masters degree in geophysics or geoscience or a PhD, may improve your employment prospects and enhance your salary.
 Study at this level can provide opportunities to make contacts through projects within industry, or attendance at conferences.
-It is sometimes possible to get freelance work in this way.
-Search for postgraduate courses in geophysics.
+It's sometimes possible to get freelance work in this way.
+Search postgraduate courses in geophysics.

 - good IT skills to process data and produce three-dimensional models of geophysical features

 - project management skills

 - analytical and problem-solving skills

 - attention to detail and the ability to record information accurately